Pymble: Transport

-Pymble railway station is on the Sydney Trains North Shore & Western Line.
+Pymble railway station is on the North Shore railway line.

+Pymble is bisected by the Pacific Highway, and the intersection of Mona Vale Road and Ryde Road is the southern boundary of the Suburb.

-Transdev NSW buses operate route 579 from Pymble Station (departing Grandview St) to East Turramurra (peak hours only) and route 560 from Gordon Station to West Pymble (half-hourly service).
+CDC NSW buses operate route 579 from Pymble station (departing Grandview Street) to East Turramurra (peak hours only) and route 560 from Gordon station to West Pymble (half-hourly service).

-Route 575 also operates along the pacific highway past the railway station (half-hourly service).
-It goes to West Pymble & Macquarie southbound & to Turramurra & Hornsby northbound.
+Route 575 also operates along the Pacific Highway past the railway station (half-hourly service).
+It goes to West Pymble and Macquarie University southbound and to Turramurra station and Hornsby station northbound.

 There is a taxi stand on the eastern side of the station in Grandview Street.

-At the 2011 census, 24% of employed people travelled to work on public transport and 54% by car (either as driver or as passenger) – a typical reflection of the Sydney area mode of transport.
+At the 2021 census, 3.4% of employed people travelled to work on public transport and 28.1% by car (either as driver or as passenger) – a typical reflection of the Sydney area mode of transport.